-Teva recognizes the importance of individually held religious beliefs to persons within its workforce.
+Teva recognizes the importance of individually held religious beliefs to persons within its workforce and in compliance with the Quebec Charter of Human Rights and Freedoms.
 Teva will reasonably accommodate an employee's religious beliefs in terms of workplace apparel unless the accommodation creates an undue hardship.
 Accommodation of religious beliefs in terms of attire may be difficult in light of safety issues for employees.
 An employee who seeks a workplace apparel accommodation based on religious beliefs should contact the local Human Resources Department.